-Test result data can be exported after a test has finished and data processing complete.
-To do so, use the test results menu in the top right of a test result and select
+Test result data can be exported after a test has finished and data processing complete in various formats:

 The CSV data has the following columns of data:

 Here's example data, units (where necessary) and description of each field present in the CSV data.

 |time||2019-03-25 11:12:48.927949+00:00||datetime (UTC)||The ISO-8601 timestamp when this data point was captured (when the HTTP request was made).|

 |metric||http_req_duration||string||The metric name that this data point represents.|

 |group_id||e1158ec16fa10dcfd16f4bd7309e2c55||string||The ID of the k6 group() from where this request was made.|